What Are Window Graphics?

 Clear substrate materials are required for 2nd surface window applications if you want the graphic mounted on the inside of the glass for outside viewing.
 Also, clear materials are ideal for designs where the die-cut perimeter shape needs to be hidden.

 You know window decals and clings are designed to be placed on glass surfaces, but you may not have considered the differences and distinctions between first- and second-surface printing.
-Unique to clear materials like acrylic, polycarbonate, PETG, Lexan and various PVC vinyl products, the printing can be done on the front (first surface) or reverse printed on the back of the material (second surface).
+Unique to clear materials like acrylic, polycarbonate, PETG, Lexan, and various clear PVC vinyl products, the printing can be done on the front (first surface) or reverse printed on the back of the material (second surface).
 Much like the clear materials you use, the surface you select to print on all depends on what you most want out of your advertising so the signage can better connect and resonate with your customers.

 First-surface printing is when the actual print for the sign is cast on the front of the material, as you might expect.
-It’s the most common practice and is often chosen because it can help customers see designs, lettering and other graphics more clearly, especially when they’re a great distance away.
+It’s the most common practice and is often chosen because it can help customers see designs, lettering, and other graphics more clearly, especially when they’re a great distance away.

 Second-surface printing means the artwork is printed on the opposite side of the material than normal.
 To do this on clear material, the image is reflected (mirrored) and printed on the clear material then backed with white to keep the colors vibrant.
-Printing second surface forces the viewer to look through the material to see the image which adds protection, gloss, depth, and a bit of elegance.
+Printing second-surface forces the viewer to look through the material to see the image which adds protection, gloss, depth, and a bit of elegance.
 Second-surface printing comes in handy for window advertising on storefront windows, as it makes installing graphics on the inside of the store possible.
-This protects the decal from damage caused by vandals, abrasion and outside weather conditions.
+This protects the decal from damage caused by vandals, abrasion, and outside weather conditions.

 Second-surface printing guards the effects of bad weather, but because it’s positioned from behind storefront windows, colors may not be as eye-catching as you’d like them to be.
-Additionally, if the windows are tinted, second-surface graphics will be extremely difficult to see and first surface will always be the better option.
+Additionally, if the windows are tinted, second-surface graphics will be extremely difficult to see and first-surface will always be the better option.

-At NGS Printing, we offer the right blend of experience, equipment, technology and commitment to ensure that the signage you get from us will be done right the first time.
-We offer digital printing, screen printing, pre-press and finishing.
+At NGS Printing, we offer the right blend of experience, equipment, technology, and commitment to ensure that the signage you get from us will be done right the first time.
+We offer digital printing, screen printing, pre-press, and finishing.
 NGS Printing also handles order fulfillment so you can get the window advertising decals and see-thru graphics shipped directly to you or your store base.
-Or if you live in northern Illinois, feel free to come pick them up at our headquarters here in Elgin, which is roughly 35 miles northwest of Chicago.
+Or if you live in northern Illinois, feel free to come to pick them up at our headquarters here in Elgin, which is roughly 35 miles northwest of Chicago.

 For custom window signage done right and done fast, turn to NGS Printing.
+Contact us today!